This is the third part of my DevOps 101 series, so before we get going, let’s do a quick recap of what we’ve covered previously

 Measure everything so you know you’re achieving what you set out to, and then adopt those DevOps principles which will allow you to iterate processes, before expanding it out to the rest of your teams, projects, and organization.
 That’s how you kick-start DevOps.

-And if you haven’t read them yet, catch up on the first two posts in this series:
+If you haven’t read them yet, you can catch up on the other posts in this DevOps 101 series:

 Was this article helpful?